aliraza7926/book_reservation_FastAPI/README.md

 ## Installation

-In this project i use [uv](https://docs.astral.sh/uv/) as a package manager.
+In this project, I use [uv](https://docs.astral.sh/uv/) as a package manager.

-for installing the requirements you can use this command
+To install the requirements you can use this command
 ```bash
   uv sync
 ```